micha/json-table/README.md

 final format is required.

-You can get an idea of what **jt** can do from this one-liner that produces a table of Elastic Load Balancer names to EC2 instance IDs for all of your
+You can get an idea of what **jt** can do from this one-liner that produces a table of ELB names to EC2 instance IDs:
-ELBs:

 ```
 $ aws elb describe-load-balancers \